Rules

 (Hedge, 1838, pp. 159-162)

-Some of these rules sound familiar.
-Rule 5 corresponds to the accusation of having a hidden motive: “You agree with this proposal not because you approve it but to please the director”.
-Rule 6 is original, and refers to the problem of the hidden agenda, or even of conspiracy, S. Pragmatic argument.
 Disputes can be said to be “honorable” in both the intellectual and social sense.
-This system reintroduces what is socially acceptable in a situation where the participants will not spontaneously apply the common rules of cooperation and politeness.
-Such considerations join the rhetorical problematic of the prepon and the aptum (Lausberg [1960], § 1055-1062).
+This system reintroduces what is socially acceptable into a situation where the participants do not spontaneously apply the usual rules of cooperation and courtesy.
+Such considerations join the rhetorical problems of appropriateness (prepon) and decency (aptum) (Lausberg [1960], § 1055-1062).

-3. Pragma-Dialectic rules and the re-conceptualization of fallacies
+3. Pragma-Dialectic Rules and the Reconceptualization of fallacies

 Commandment 1, Freedom rule: Discussants may not prevent each other from advancing standpoints or calling standpoints into question